-Morinao Imaizumi enters his eighth season at Florida State, returning from Japan in 2015 after being a volunteer assistant in 2011 and an assistant coach in 2012.
+Morinao Imaizumi is in his eighth season at Florida State, returning from Japan in 2015 after being a volunteer assistant in 2011 and an assistant coach in 2012.
 Imaizumi aids with player development and has a large role in planning the offensive attack.
-He has helped the Seminoles to win four ACC Championships (2011, 2015, 2016 and 2018) and the 2018 NCAA National Championship.
+He has helped the Seminoles to win five ACC Championships (2011, 2015, 2016, 2018 and 2020) and the 2018 NCAA National Championship.

 In 2019 the Seminoles ranked in the top 25 in assists (23rd – 44), goals (16th – 49) and points (15th – 142) as the Seminoles advanced to their 13th Elite eight.
 Deyna Castellanos once again led the Noles in scoring with 35 points on 12 goals and 11 assists.
 This performance propelled her to her third All-American honor and moved her into second all-time at FSU in points and goals.
 12 different Seminoles scored a goal for the 17th time in school history.
 Florida State has six games in which a student-athlete scored multiple goals, coming from four different players.